johannashaw/Voltorb_game/README.md

 - SSD1306, I2C, timer, atd, and sci libraries were all provided to me by Simon Walker.

-Game description:
+## Game description:
 The game contains a "game board" filled with 25 tiles, arranged in a 5x5 grid.
 Each tile on the grid can contain either a 1, 2, 3, or a bomb.
 To the right of each row and below each column:
-    - there will be a line containing between 0 and five "ticks", indicating the amount of bombs in the row/column
+  - there will be a line containing between 0 and 5 "ticks", indicating the amount of bombs in the row/column
   - below that line there will be a 2-digit number, indicating the sum total of the 1s, 2s, and 3s in the row/column

 The objective of the game is to select all of the tiles containing a 2 or a 3, while avoiding the bomb tiles.
 Points for a given level (Level-Points) are determined by multiplying the numbered tiles together.
 If you select a bomb, your Level-Points falls down to 0.
 Your Level-Points will be added to your Total-Points at the end of each level and then your Level-Points will be reset to 1.
 Levels range from 1 to 9 and increase in difficulty.

-  E.g.:
-        * Game with the tiles revealed *
+E.g.: (Game with the tiles revealed)
 ```
         Level-Points: 36
         ______________________________________________